ilg-physics-ucsb/physics6-manual/6CL/lab2.md

 <iframe style='width:100%;' src="https://www.youtube.com/embed/PMUqmcHdlUU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 :::

-An object is some physical entity that either produces light rays of its own (like a light bulb) or reflects them from some other light source (like this text, or your pencil).
+An object is some physical entity that either produces light rays of its own (like a light bulb) or reflects them from some other light source (like a page of text, or your pencil).
 The image is a version of the object as it appears after light coming from it has gone through some optical device, in this case a lens.
 In the remainder of this lab we will explore how lenses form images, and how the placement of a lens relative to an object determines the location and relative size of the image, and whether it is upright (erect) or inverted.

 ## Three Principles of Ray Diagrams